Sponsor Licence Compliance Training

-If you have obtained your Tier 2 or 5 Sponsor Licence, congratulations.
+If you have obtained your Sponsor Licence, congratulations.
 You can now start issuing Certificates of Sponsorship, allowing you to recruit international talent to grow your organisation.
 However, it is vital to realise that gaining a Sponsor Licence is just the start of an ongoing responsibility of ensuring compliance with Home Office policies and procedures.

 At RVS Solicitors, we take Sponsor Licence compliance off your shoulders by either providing extensive training to your HR team or managing some of your duties and responsibilities on your behalf.
 Our head of business immigration, Dr Lusine Navasardyan, knows precisely what the Home Office needs to see in terms of Sponsor Licence compliance and can ensure your key personnel fully understand their tasks.